 Live Wrasse Fishery

-A fishery for live wrasse species has developed in the Southern IFC District since 2015.
+A fishery for live wrasse species developed in the Southern IFC District around 2015.
 Live wrasse are bought by salmon farms in Scotland to use as a biological alternative to the chemical treatment for lice.
-Fishing activity is predominantly based around the ports of Weymouth and Portland and incorporates the use of fish traps and rod and line techniques to target ballan wrasse ( Labris bergylta ), corkwing wrasse ( Symphodus melops ), goldsinny wrasse ( Ctenolabrus rupestris ) and rock cook wrasse ( Centrolabrus exoletus ).
+Fishing activity is predominantly based around the ports of Weymouth and Portland and incorporates the use of fish traps and rod and line techniques to target ballan wrasse ( Labris bergylta ) and corkwing wrasse ( Symphodus melops ) with much smaller numebers of goldsinny wrasse ( Ctenolabrus rupestris ) and rock cook wrasse ( Centrolabrus exoletus ) also removed.

-The fishery is managed by Southern IFCA by way of Fishery Guidance measures.
+The fishery is managed by Southern IFCA through the Minimum Conservation Reference Size Byelaw, a Monitoring and Control Plan (M&CP) and Fishery Guidance measures.
 These measures were implemented in 2017 in collaboration with the industry to address sustainability concerns.
 They were chosen to protect the long-term sustainability of wrasse populations and to maximise the enjoyment of the species by other users.
-Measures include Europe's most restrictive minimum and maximum wrasse sizes, a prohibition on the removal of cuckoo wrasse ( Labrus mixtus ), a network of 'No Potting' and 'No Take Zones', a maximum fishing depth restriction, pot limits and a closed season.
+Measures include Europe's most restrictive maximum wrasse sizes, a prohibition on the removal of cuckoo wrasse ( Labrus mixtus ), a network of 'No Potting' and 'No Take Zones', pot limits and a closed season.
 Participants are required to submit monthly catch data and are subject to regular compliance inspections by Southern IFCA Officers.

-In addition to the Fishery Guidance measures, the fishery is managed by way of a Monitoring and Control Plan (M & CP) .
-Section seven of the M & CP describes 'Triggers for Assessment'.
-Each year the fishery is closely monitored during the season and following the seasons completion in accordance with the M & CP.
+Section seven of the M&CP describes 'Triggers for Assessment'.
+Each year the fishery is closely monitored during the season and following the seasons completion in accordance with the M&CP.
 If threshold points are reached then a review of the fishery is to be activated in line with Section 8.0 of the M&C Plan.